AR Logo Return to main site

 Foreword

-The Australian Centre for the Prevention of Cervical Cancer (ACPCC) is pleased to present the Victorian Cancer Screening Statistical Annual Report on behalf of the Victorian Cancer Screening Framework (VCSF) and with support from the VCSF partners (BreastScreen Victoria, Cancer Council Victoria, the Victorian Aboriginal Community Controlled Health Organisation, the Victorian and Tasmanian Primary Health Network Alliance and the Victorian Government).
+The Australian Centre for the Prevention of Cervical Cancer (ACPCC) is pleased to present the Victorian Cancer Screening Statistical Annual Report on behalf of the Victorian Cancer Screening Framework (VCSF).

 Foreword